Summary of hex wrench sizes to prepare for road bike maintenance.

 Although the lineup is smaller than Shimano’s, it offers a wide range of rear gears from 8 to 13 speeds to meet a wide range of user needs.
 The weak point of Shimano’s lineup is the entry grade of 8-speed and below.

-In the case of Shimano, there is a wide range of compo for MTB below the entry grade, probably because it is also used in cross bikes.
+In the case of Shimano, there is a wide range of compo for MTB below the entry grade, probably because it is also used in hybrid bikes.

 Since SENSAH is said to be aiming for compatibility with SRAM, it is possible that SENSAH’s compo for MTB/Gravel will be compatible with Shimano up to 8-10 speed where Shimano and SRAM are compatible.